zarpli/BrightSign/README.md

 # BrightSign

-BrightSign media player **with** a serial port can send and receive commands over serial using a custom script.
+BrightSign media players **with** a serial port can send and receive commands over serial using a custom script.

 This Arduino Library is for use with [BSuControl](https://github.com/zarpli/BSuControl) Script